Senior Companion Program: What You Need to Know

 - Paid holiday, sick, and vacation time in some programs

-To find your nearest program, contact your local Area Agency on Aging, visit the AmeriCorps website, or use the AmeriCorps Seniors Pathfinder tool to search for opportunities in your area.
+To find your nearest program, contact your local Area Agency on Aging, visit the AmeriCorps website, or use the AmeriCorps Seniors Pathfinder tool.

-Religious organizations and community groups sometimes operate their own companion care services through volunteer programs, creating additional options for both volunteers and seniors needing assistance.
+Religious organizations and community groups sometimes run their own companion care services through volunteer programs, offering additional options for both volunteers and seniors.

-Social isolation increases health risks significantly for older adults.
+Social isolation poses serious health risks for older adults.
 Research shows socially isolated seniors face a 50% higher risk of dementia, 29% increased risk of heart disease, and 32% greater risk of stroke.
-The senior companion program addresses these risks through regular human connection.
+Senior companion programs address this through regular human contact.

 - Reduced loneliness and isolation